joyceborlado/JSCourse/complete-javascript-course-master/16-Asynchronous/starter/notes.md

 - allows us to communicate with remote web servers in an asynchronous way

-API- application programming interface piece of software that can be used by another piece of software in order to allo;w applications to talk to each other
+API- application programming interface piece of software that can be used by another piece of software in order to allow applications to talk to each other

+XML data foramt = not used anymore
+JSON Data format = most popular